Active mechanics reveal molecular-scale force kinetics in living oocytes: Materials and Methods

 \subsection{Data Analysis}

-In the active microrheology (AMR) experiments we apply a known force, $F$, to an endogenous vesicle and measure the resulting displacement, $u$.
-Using linear response theory, these are related to the material response by, $u(t)=\int_{-\infty}^{t}\chi(t-t^{\prime})F(t^{\prime})dt^{\prime}$.
-In Fourier space we can directly calculate the complex response as $\tilde{\chi}(\omega)=\tilde{u}(\omega)/\tilde{F}(\omega)$.
-To translate the response function into a shear modulus we use the Generalized Stokes-Einstein relation, $G^{*}=1/[6\pi R\tilde{\chi}(\omega)]$, to calculate the elastic and viscous shear moduli ($G^{\prime},G^{\prime\prime}$ respectively).
+In the active microrheology (AMR) experiments we apply a known force, $F_\text{ext}$, to an endogenous vesicle and measure the resulting displacement, $u$.
+Using linear response theory, these are related to the material response function $\chi (t)$ as $u(t)=\int_{-\infty}^{t}\chi(t-t^{\prime})F_\text{ext}(t^{\prime})dt^{\prime}$.
+In Fourier space, we can directly calculate the response function as $\tilde{\chi}(\omega)=\tilde{u}(\omega)/\tilde{F}_\text{ext}(\omega)$.
+To translate the response function into a complex shear modulus $G^{*}$, we use the Generalized Stokes-Einstein relation $G^{*}=1/[6\pi R\tilde{\chi}(\omega)]$, where $R$ is the average radius of the spherical tracers.
+It can be split into a real part $G'$ and an imaginary part $G''$, which respectively provide information about the elastic-like and viscous-like properties of the medium.
 For AMR measurements the laser power exiting the objective was $\sim120$ mW.
-For the spontaneous fluctuations we measure the motion, $u(t)$, of endogenous vesicles via laser interferometry (without trapping the vesicle, laser power $\sim$ 1 mW) and calculate the power spectral density (PSD), $C(\omega)=\int\langle u(t)u(0)\rangle\exp(i\omega t)dt$, as described previously \cite{Betz_2012}.
+For the spontaneous fluctuations we measure the motion, $u(t)$, of endogenous vesicles via laser interferometry (without trapping the vesicle, laser power $\sim$ 1 mW) and calculate the power spectral density (PSD), $\tilde{C}(\omega)=\int\langle u(t)u(0)\rangle\exp(i\omega t)dt$, as described previously \cite{Betz_2012}.
 Briefly, we calculate the PSD by using MATLAB (The Mathworks, USA) to take the Fast Fourier Transform (FFT) of the vesicle position, $\tilde{u}=\mbox{FFT}(u)$.
 Then the PSD is calculated as, $PSD=\frac{\tilde{u}\times\tilde{u}^{*}}{p\times s}$, where $^{*}$ denotes complex conjugate, $p$ is the number of measurement points, and $s$ is the sampling frequency.
 In systems at thermal equilibrium the response function can be calculated from the PSD via the FDT as is done for passive microrheology (PMR) \cite{Kubo_1966}.
-Due to the particle size and linear range of the QPD measurement our PMR measurements are restricted to a particle displacement of approximately 500 nm during the measurement interval.
+Due to the particle size and range of the QPD measurement our PMR measurements are restricted to a particle displacement of approximately 500 nm during the measurement interval.
 If the particle left this regime, that part of the data was not analyzed.
+The limitation to the linear regime of the detector does not imply that we measure only the linear regime of the force displacement relation.
 AMR and PMR data analysis is carried out as done previously \cite{Turlier_2016}.